mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 console.log(css({ color: '#fff' }))
 ```

 You can combine sets of rules together.
-This is quite helpful if you want to add your own styles to whats inherited from the layout engine in `this.props.style`.
+This is quite helpful if you want to add your own styles to what's inherited from the layout engine in `this.props.style`.
 Say we wanted to apply that `color` CSS rule to the _entire_ container...

 ```jsx
 @Mixer.Control({ kind: 'helloWorld' })